mitoNGS/MToolBox/README.md

  ```
 where `input_type` can accept `bam|fastq|fastq.gz|fasta|sam`, `ref` can accept `RSRS|RCRS`.
 An example of the config file required by MToolBox is provided by the `test_config.sh` file.
-All the other arguments are OPTIONAL, if the default installation of MToolBox was completed successfully.
+All the other arguments are OPTIONAL, if the default installation of MToolBox was successfully completed.
-In case the user would like to use some custom installation of the MToolBox software dependancies, please fill in the argument value in the config file with the ***FULL PATH*** to the installation.
-For further help, please read carefully the instructions reported within the `test_config.sh` file.
+In case the user would like to use some custom installation of the MToolBox software dependancies, please provide the ***FULL PATH*** to the installation as argument value.
+For further help, please read carefully the instructions within the `test_config.sh` file.

-The basic command must be executed inside the folder containing your input files, otherwise set the `input_path` and `output_name` value in the config file.
+The run MToolBox command must be executed inside the folder containing input files (where also output files will be placed), otherwise set the `input_path` and `output_name` value in the config file.

 For a complete list of *MToolBox.sh* options please run as follows: